Data Sets

 DownloadCitation

-This analytic vector field describes the phase space of a duffing oscillator with forcing and damping.
-For the standard parameters, the vector fields contains a saddle-type periodic orbit.
+This analytic vector field describes the phase space of a Duffing oscillator with forcing and damping.
+For the standard parameters, the vector field contains a saddle‑type periodic orbit.

 Standard parameters: alpha = −0.25, beta = 0.4